SAP-samples/partner-reference-application/Tutorials/25-Multi-Tenancy-Provisioning.md

 ### Review the Created Content of Your Web Application

-1. Open the *Content Manager*.
+1. Open the **Content Manager**.
-2. The *Poetry Slam Manager Role* and the *Poetry Slam Visitor Role* were automatically created.
-The names in the *ID* fields are the name of the role collections that are created in the SAP BTP cockpit of the consumer account that handles the access for the application content.
+2. The **Poetry Slam Manager Role** and the **Poetry Slam Visitor Role** were automatically created during subscription of the application.
+The names in the **ID** fields are the names of the role collections that are created in the SAP BTP cockpit of the consumer account that handles the access for the application content.
-3. Select one of the roles.
+3. Access one of the roles to view the assigned apps.
-4. The *Poetry Slams* and the *Visitors* apps are automatically assigned.
-These were defined in the cdm-file of the application.
+4. The **Poetry Slams** and the **Visitors** apps are automatically assigned.
+These were defined in the provided **Poetry Slam Manager** application.

+> Note: In the **Poetry Slam Manager**, the **Poetry Slam Manager Role** has full authorization to the application.
+The **Poetry Slam Visitor Role** is used to handle read-only access.

+> Note: The roles are defined in the *Poetry Slam Manager* application.
+You can get more details in chapter [Add Authentication and Role-Based Authorization](https://github.com/SAP-samples/partner-reference-application/blob/main/Tutorials/14-Develop-Core-Application.md#add-authentication-and-role-based-authorization).

 ### Create a Launchpad Site

 In this step, you create and review a launchpad site.
 If you already have a site, just add your web applications.

-1. Open the *Site Directory*.
+1. Open the **Site Directory**.
-2. Create a new site and enter a site name, for example, *Partner Reference Application*.
+2. Create a site and enter a site name, for example, *Partner Reference Application*.
-3. Open the *Site Settings* to launch the *Site Editor*.
+3. Open the **Role Assignments** area on the left side of the screen.
-	1. Open the *Role Assignments* and click on Edit.
+4. Edit the role assignments.
-	2. Activate the *Assignment Status* of the roles *Poetry Slam Visitor Role* and *Poetry Slam Manager Role*.
+	1. Enable the *Assignment Status* of the roles *Poetry Slam Visitor Role* and *Poetry Slam Manager Role*.
-	3. Save the changes.
+	2. Save the changes.
+5. Navigate back to the **Site Directory**.
-4. Open *Manage Site Alias* and enter a site alias, for example `cet` or `central-entry-point`.
+6. Open *Manage Site Alias* and enter a site alias, for example `cet` or `central-entry-point`.
 	> Note: Using a site alias, you obtain stable, short and human readable access URLs, for example `<subscription hostname>/site/cet#poetryslams-display`.
 This allows you to refactor or change Work Zone sites at a later point in time without forcing users to adapt custom tiles and browser bookmarks.
-5. Save the alias.
+7. Save the alias.

 You can launch the Work Zone site using the *URL* provided in the *Properties* of the *Site Settings*.
+For quick access in the subsequent chapters of this tutorial, note down the *URL* (**LaunchpadSiteURL**).
 However, on the site, you don’t see any tiles yet; before being able to see the tiles *Poetry Slam Events* and *Visitors and Artists*, you need to configure the authorization roles as described in the next steps.

-> Note: For quick access in the subsequent chapters of this tutorial, note down the *URL*.

 ### (Optional) Customer-Specific Apps